-A credit union's profitability affects its long-term survivability.
-Earnings may be retained by the credit union, increasing its capital buffer, or be used to deal with problematic loans, likely making the credit union better able to withstand financial trouble.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at making money has an effect on its long-term survivability.
+Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the credit union more resilient in times of trouble.
+Losses, on the other hand, reduce a credit union's ability to do those things.

-COMMUNITY WEST scored 10 out of a possible 30 on Bankrate's test of earnings, falling short of the national average of 10.31.
+On Bankrate's earnings test, COMMUNITY WEST scored 8 out of a possible 30, falling short of the national average of 10.11.